arun918kumar/spring_kafka_example1/README.md

 To set up and run the project, you need to:

 - Install Kafka.
-- Create a Kafka topic called `Post Topic`.
+- Create a Kafka topic called `post-data-topic`.
 - Build and run the Post Data Producer, Post Data Consumer 1, and Post Data Consumer 2 components.

 ## Usage